mozilla-lockbox/mozilla-lockbox.github.io/architecture/data-storage.md

 ### Entry Data

 The entry data is an Object that contains a type specification and the values needed to populate forms.
-The specifics of this JSON object are determined by the "type" member.
+The specifics of this JSON object are determined by the "kind" member.

 - **`kind` (string)**: This member indicates the kind of entry data contained.
 Currently the only value defined is "login".
 - **`notes` (string)**: This member is a catch-all of information the user can set additional information about the item (_e.g._, security questions/answers).